imtdeepak/springboot-docker/README.md

 __build__

 use the command `make build` to build the Docker image.
+(Please do mvn clean install for all changes to affect else it will us old jar in target)

 __run__